 Will the staples hold up during a week of heavy windstorms?
 Not at all.
 But they will hold the underlayment in place until the shingles are attached.
 The staples also hold the underlayment flat so folding that could affect shingle placement doesn’t occur.

-Staples also lessen the chance of water actually getting to the decking more than nails.
-Sometimes cap nails are used in place of the staples if the underlayment is going to be exposed for long periods of time or in high wind areas.
+Staples also lessen the chance of water actually getting to the decking.
+Sometimes cap nails are used in place of staples if the underlayment is going to be exposed for long periods of time or in high wind areas.

 From there, the shingles are positioned and nailed into place.
 More nails!
 More holes!
 That’s okay, though: shingles are designed to cover up these nail holes.
 There are even nails specially made for the job.
 Short with wide heads, these nails are designed to keep from popping up and protect the puncture points.